 Shio Ame: Classic Japanese Salt Candy

-In Japan, the Kokuto candy, Kuro Ame comes in quite a few varieties, and Kasugai Seika Confectionery is especially famous for its Kuro Ame candy.
+In Japan, the sugar candy comes in various varieties, but among others, Kasugai Seika (春日井製菓) is well known for its Kokuto candy.

-Actually, in addition to Kokuto candy, the Japanese confectionery maker, Kasugai Seika has one more best-selling product with a unique taste, which is called “Shioame (塩あめ)”.
+In addition to Kuro Ame, the confectionery maker has one more best-selling product with a unique taste, called Shio Ame (塩あめ).

-As the name, “Shio-Ame (塩あめ)” literally means “salt (hard) candy” in Japanese, you might wonder if the Japanese treat is more on the salty side.
+As the name Shio Ame (塩あめ) means salt (hard) candy in Japanese, you might wonder if it is more on the salty side.

-To get to the point, the Japanese salt candy, Shio Ame isn’t salty.
-Rather, with a moderate, gentle sweetness, it makes the most of the umami of salt.
+However, to get to the point, the Japanese treat is not salty.
+Instead, with a moderate, gentle sweetness, it makes the most of the umami of salt.

-But Shio Ame contains some salt, so many of us Japanese like to suck on the salted candy especially during the hot summer months to replenish salt lost by sweating.
+With that said, Shio Ame contains some salt, so many people like to suck on the salted candy during the hot summer months to replenish salt lost by sweating.

-Among such Shio Ame products, Kasugai Seika Shio Ame has a large market share and is loved by many people in Japan.
+Among such Shioame products, Kasugai Seika Shio Ame has a top market share, widely enjoyed in Japan.

 Hakata no Shio (伯方の塩: Salt of Hakata)

-The Hakata no Shio salt contains the right amount of bittern and is especially characterized by its rich umami taste.
+The Hakata no Shio salt contains the right amount of bittern, characterized by its rich umami taste.

 |Starch syrup, Sugar, Salt (100% Hakata no Shio), Soy sauce (Partially including Wheat and Soybean)|